 Today, as part of my research for The Disability Maze Books, I visited my optometrist.
-My intention was to discuss the technicalities of the test procedures, used by optometrists in the UK.
+I intended to discuss the technicalities of the test procedures, used by optometrists in the UK.

-After some detailed and very useful discussion, which I will write about on The Health-Care Survivor’s Books site, our conversation turned to my own condition and I was offered an unexpected eye test.
+After some detailed and beneficial discussion, which I will write about on The Health-Care Survivor’s Books site, our conversation turned to my own condition, and I was offered an unexpected eye test.
 Regular readers will remember that my improving eyesight is one of the most remarkable hallmarks of My Serrapeptase Adventure.

 As I have explained before, visual perception is not something that optometric testing is designed to measure, but for the first time, I am delighted that the optometrist suggested that the improvement in my visual perception is worthy of further research.
 To explain the clarity with which I now see the world and the joy I get from recognising its beauty, will require a greater understanding of both my eyesight and my visual perception.

-In the coming months, I will be looking for more information and I hope to find a number of people who can advise me about undertaking some detailed research into this amazing phenomenon.
-As always, I will post details of all that I learn on this site, but I expect that it may take a considerable time and effort to make significant progress.
+In the coming months, I will be looking for more information, and I hope to find a number of people who can advise me about undertaking some detailed research into this unusual phenomenon.
+As always, I will post details of all that I learn on this site, but I expect that it may take considerable time and effort to make significant progress.

-Today has been a fascinating day, in which a meeting to discuss one piece of research, has lead to something completely different.
-My hope is that the new research may begin to identify some of the medical background to my improving eyesight.
+Today has been a fascinating day, in which a meeting to discuss one piece of research, lead me to something completely different.
+I hope that the new research may begin to identify the medical background to my improving eyesight.